fivedots/storage-foundation-api-emscripten-fs/README.md

 An experimental attempt at an asynchronous Emscripten file system is included in folder `async/`.
-Unfortunately, it requires to modify the emscripten runtime by exchanging the syscalls in `src/library_syscalls.js` with their asynchronous counterparts of `async/library_syscall_async.js`.
+Unfortunately, it requires to modify the emscripten runtime by exchanging the syscalls in `src/library_syscalls.js` and `src/library_wasi.js` with their asynchronous counterparts of `async/library_syscall_async.js`.
+This has to be done by manually replacing them in the files; we are working on a more convenient method.